-All the rights and protections given students under FERPA belong to the student.
+All the rights and protections given under FERPA belong to the student.
 However, information in student records may be provided to parents/legal guardians without the written consent of the student if the eligible student is a financial dependent of his or her parents/legal guardians as defined under Section 152 of the Internal Revenue Code of 1986.

 For procedures on how to inspect and review or correct education records, please refer to the Texas A&M University Standard Administrative Procedure on Student Records.

 Records Not Available Under FERPA for Inspection and Review